Busyx/auto-target/README.md

 # Notice
-This project moved to: [auto-target-gen2](https://github.com/Fukki/auto-target-gen2) btw this project still update while gen2 not release
+This project moved to: [auto-target-gen2](https://github.com/Fukki/auto-target-gen2)</br>
+btw this project still update while gen2 not release</br>

 # Auto-Target
 Auto-Target and finish your skill in PVP and PVE</br>